 5. Tower of London vs Neuschwanstein Castle, Bavaria, Germany

 The Tower of London has dominated the City of London since the Norman conquest and over time has acted as a royal residence, a prison and a place of torture and execution.
 Today, the Tower is one of the country’s most popular tourist attractions with the highlight being guided tours led by The Yeomen Warders of Her Majesty’s Royal Palace and Fortress the Tower of London and Members of the Sovereign’s Body Guard of the Yeoman Guard Extraordinary (they’re Beefeaters to you and me!)
 You’ll hear stories from the Tower’s bloody history including the execution of Anne Boleyn, the murder of King Henry VI and the disappearance of Edward V and his brother the, Duke of York, better known as The Princes in The Tower.
 There’s a great collection of medieval arms and armour inside the White Tower and of course, the world famous Crown Jewels on display.
+Until 20th October, enjoy an interactive live show every day and help defend the tower against the Red Earl’s siege engines, hordes of rebellious peasants and Thomas Neville’s newly-invented cannons.
 Nowhere else in the country has so much history in such a small place and being right in the centre of London, the Tower is the perfect place to fill a day during your short break in the capital.

 Neuschwanstein is the famous “fairy tale castle” built in the 19th century by Ludwig II of Bavaria as a personal retreat.
 Today, with over a million visitors a year Neuschwanstein is one of the most popular tourist destinations in Europe.
 Its towering spires and dramatic mountain top setting inspired the Sleeping Beauty Castle at Disneyland and also featured in family-favourite Chitty Chitty Bang Bang.
 The castle interior is luxuriously decorated, as befits a royal residence, with intricate mosaics and decorated wall hangings.
 The Hall of the Singers and the Throne Hall celebrate the knightly culture of the Middle Ages and the operas of Wagner such as Tannhäuser, Lohengrin and Parsifal (Ludwig was a big fan!)
 The castle’s isolated location in the mountainous Allgäu region means it’s a bit of a trek to get to though.
 From Munich you’ll need to catch a train to Füssen then a bus to Hohenschwangau followed by an uphill walk to the castle from the ticket office.